-This was an interesting piece in the NY Times the other day.
+Knowing vs. not knowing.
+This is the central conflict in an adoptee’s search for their original identity.
+Regarding that question, this was an interesting piece in the NY Times the other day.

-Here’s my response (which did not get published.)
+Here’s my response.
+It did not get published.

 I’m willing to give not-knowing its due.
-I’m fine with not knowing whether or not my son’s five-year-old daughter whose baptismal picture looks just like my own will turn out to resemble me or share my talents when she’s a mature woman.
-But I could never be fine with not knowing she existed at all.
+I’m fine with not knowing whether or not my son’s five-year-old daughter whose baptismal picture looks just like my own will turn out to resemble me or share my talents.
+But I could never be fine with not knowing my granddaughter existed at all.